 Spoofed in, what else, The Simpsons, in which Fat Tony steps out from behind a tree sapling after hearing that the school would need construction of a wheelchair ramp.

-Played straight later in episode 6 of season 22 when Mr. Burns steps out from behind the microphone stand.
+Played straight later in "The Fool Monty" when Mr. Burns steps out from behind the microphone stand.

 Spoofed in an untitled animated short, in which a character hides behind a thin flagpole.
 His pursuers run by, and the camera moves in behind the pole, revealing at least four other people along with the character in a lavish room with several large chairs and a fireplace.
 One of the others inquires who he's hiding from.

 Used in the Beast Wars when the recently-baseless Predacons evade a Maximal patrol.

 Subverted in a 1958 cartoon, Sick Sick Sidney.
 In it, Sidney The Elephant tries to hide from safari hunters by getting behind a very thin tree.
 However, Sidney is too fat and thus unsuccessful, saying "Oh they just don't make trees like they used to."